A guide to getting your Certificate of Residence

 I. What is the Certificate of Residence?

 II.
-Applying: Applicant & via Proxy
+Applying: by the Applicant & via Proxy

 1. Document to Submit: Application Form (located at the city/ward office, or print the English one for Fukuoka City here.
 Click here for the PDF source.)

-3. How to Apply:You must submit your application in person at your area’s ward office.
+2. How to Apply: You must submit your application in person at the Citizen Section of your area’s ward office.

-4. Necessary Documentation:
+3. Necessary Documentation:

 • ID – Your residence card, passport, or insurance card all qualify as valid ID.
-If you have Japanese driver’s license, that will also suffice, though you may still be asked to show your residence card.
+If you have a Japanese driver’s license, that will also suffice, though you may still be asked to show your residence card.

-• Personal Seal (It can be just your “mitome-in” or seal of approval.
-Additionally, some offices in Japan allow for your to simply sign your name without needing your personal seal. (check your nearest ward office to confirm first.)
+• Personal Seal – It can be just your “mitome-in,” or seal of approval.
+Additionally, some offices in Japan allow for your to simply sign your name without needing your personal seal.
+(Check your nearest ward office to confirm first.)

 • When having a third party request the certificate for you, a proxy authorization form is required.